Documentation menu

 What’s in the exported file

-- Sheet 1 — Schedule.
-Your section/subsection structure, line items with description, qty, unit, rate, total.
-Subtotals per section, grand total at the bottom.
+• Schedule sheet — your section structure with line items: description, quantity, unit, rate, total.
+Subtotals per section and a grand total at the bottom.

-- Sheet 3 — Cover.
-Project name, client, date, total — for the front of a printed pack.
+• Cover sheet — project name, client, date, total.
+For the front of a printed pack.

 Practical tips